Entanglement of two quantum memories via fibers over dozens of kilometres

-The remote entanglement generation time in our SPI experiment is already comparable with the best storage lifetime of atomic ensemble based quantum memories~\cite{Radnaev2010,Yang2016}.
-There are several promising way of further increasing the entanglement generation rate.
-One may use Rydberg blockade to inhibit the high-order excitations during atom-photon entanglement preparation, and make the preparation process deterministic~\cite{Saffman2010c,Li2013,Li2016}.
-One may also make use of the multiplexing technique~\cite{Pu2017,Tian2017} to prepare multiplexed atom-photon entanglement~\cite{Collins2007}.
+The quantum link efficiency $\eta_{link}$~\cite{Humphreys2018} defined as the ratio of memory lifetime over entanglement generation time is also an important figure of merit for two-node experiments.
+In our current work, decoherence due to atom motions results in a memory lifetime of $\sim70$~$\upmu$s, which is significantly smaller than the entanglement generation time.
+While according to our previous work on a very similar setup~\cite{Yang2016}, applying a 3-dimensional optical lattice can improve the lifetime to the regime of sub-second ($\tau_m = 0.22$ s), based on which the quantum link efficiency is estimated to be $\eta_{link}=0.34$ for SPI and $\eta_{link}=2.9\times10^{-3}$ for TPI.
+For further improvement of $\eta_{link}$, it is crucial to increase the entanglement generation rate by many promising ways.
+One may use Rydberg blockade to inhibit the high-order excitations during atom-photon entanglement preparation, and make the preparation process deterministic~\cite{Li2013,Li2016}.
+One can also make use of the multiplexing technique~\cite{Collins2007, Pu2017,Tian2017,Parniak2017} to prepare multiplexed atom-photon entanglement.
 Shifting the wavelength to telecom C band, optimizing the coupling efficiencies and using better detectors will also increase the remote entanglement rate significantly.

-Extending current experiments to remote separate quantum nodes, will enable to perform advanced quantum information tasks over it, such as efficient quantum teleportation over long distance.
-Incorporating more quantum memories, our experiment may be extended to entangle multiple quantum memories over long distances via multi-photon interference~\cite{Jing2019}.
+Extending current experiments to long-distance separate nodes, will enable us to perform advanced quantum information tasks over it, such as efficient quantum teleportation over long distance.
+By incorporating more quantum memories, our experiment may be extended to entangle multiple quantum memories over long distance via multi-photon interference~\cite{Jing2019}.
 One may also create two pairs of remote atomic entanglement over two sub-links and extend the distance of atomic entanglement via entanglement swapping, following the scheme of quantum repeater~\cite{Briegel1998}.
 Concatenating this process will extend the distance to the regime that beats direct transmission~\cite{Sangouard2011}.